Moons recharge time reduced from 25 seconds to 20 seconds and 33% dmg buff to NEW and HALF moon:

 Execute damage: Deals damage to the target if it is an enemy with less than 20% health remaining.
 (You can prevent this by untargetting the mob via a macro, see #19.)

-If a Bloodlust buff is up, the stat buff will last 25 seconds instead of the default 20 seconds, always be your highest rating and have higher prio than giving mana.
+Secondary stat buff with Bloodlust: If a Bloodlust buff is up, the stat buff will last 25s instead of the default 20s, always be your highest rating and have higher prio than giving mana.

-Triggers on a nearby healer with less than 30% mana.
+Mana: Gives mana to a healer with less than 30% mana.

-The secondary stat granted is randomly selected from the player’s two highest secondary stats in terms of rating.
+Secondary stat buff: Grants a 20s secondary stat buff randomly selected from the player’s two highest secondary stats in terms of rating.

 Astral damage is Arcane and Nature damage at the same time meaning that these spells benefit from effects that buff either spell school and double dip whenever effects that buff both are active.
 Mind that class buffs only affect class spells so if a trinket does nature or arcane damage they are not affected by our buffs to these spell classes.